Frequently Asked Questions

 Where can I find the sequencing video tours?

-How can I access the answer keys and exercise packages on the curriculum materials section?
+How can I access the exercise packages and answer keys in the curriculum materials section?

-The answer keys and exercises packages on the GEP web site are password-protected.
-However, the credentials required for the course materials are not the same as those used for the Project Management System.
-Please contact the GEP staff members to obtain the required credentials.
+The exercise packages and answer keys on the GEP web site are password-protected.
+However, the credentials required for the course materials are not the same as those used for the Project Management System, and are available to non-members.
+If you are a faculty member, you may contact the GEP staff to obtain the required credentials.

 What are the differences between the "Course Materials" and the "Workshop Materials" sections under "Curriculum"?